 One of the joys of buying vintage books is when you get them home and start thumbing through them.
-Occasionally I’ll flip open to a page and find a little treasure like long forgotten pressed flower; hand-picked and lovingly preserved for all time.
-I really love it when I find them in books that are older than 1900.
+Occasionally I’ll flip open to a page and find a little treasure like long forgotten pressed flower; hand-picked and lovingly preserved in old books that are older than 1900.
 It really speaks to a small a special moment in time.
 It’s so easy to press flowers with books and patience and preserve your own little blooms!
 I recently gathered some early blooming spring flowers, and I’ll have some projects coming up using them!
+Check out the rest of this post for the tutorial of how to press flowers with books!

 To press flowers, you’ll need: